Jacob Wendell: Career

 After graduation from Harvard, he moved to New York and appeared in amateur efforts of The Strollers and the Comedy Club.
 After successfully playing many different roles, he was urged to join the opening of The New Theatre stock company.
-His first performance with the company was in Antony and Cleopatra and his second was that of the dog in Maurice Maeterlinck's The Blue Bird, for which "brought him instant success."
+His first performance with the company was in Antony and Cleopatra and his second was that of the dog in Maurice Maeterlinck's The Blue Bird, which "brought him instant success."

 In the Players', "Wendell found a place as a leading spirit of their hearth-fire gatherings, which were entertained by the hour with his droll yarns.
 He was a leading spirit in arranging the Actors' Fund Fair, and assisted in many other professional entertainments."

 After suffering a nervous breakdown and a long period of ill-health, Wendell developed pneumonia and died shortly before he was to appear in the leading role in What the Doctor Ordered at the Astor Theatre.